hpc/pavilion2/docs/tests/variables.rst

             - "./run_test -i {{intensity}} -p {{power}}"

 You can also set defaults for variables with 'sub-values'.
-These act the same as the above, providing the default if it isn't defined elsewhere, and throwing an error if not defined.
+These act the same as the above, providing the default for each sub-value if it isn't defined elsewhere, and throwing an error if not defined.

 .. code:: yaml